ankitsingh2105/Calander/README.md

 - **Event Management**: Users can add, edit, and delete events.
 - **Month Navigation**: Users can easily navigate through the months using the "Previous" and "Next" buttons.
 - **Event Filtering**: Users can filter events by date and type.
-- **Responsive Design**: The app is fully responsive and optimized for desktop and mobile views.

 ## Technologies Used